Skip to main content

 Balcony House

-Reachable by climbing a 32-foot ladder and crawling through a short tunnel.
+Adventure meets history—reach this dramatic cliff dwelling by climbing a 32-foot ladder and crawling through a narrow tunnel.
+A hands-on, heart-pumping glimpse into the past.

 Cliff Palace